KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 but in Zenetism, they are understood as **Centropic Stewards** expressing Aureform.

 Just as SS / SM beings are expressions of DS / DM,
-these rare incarnates are living reflections of the pattern of Aureform within embodied life.
+these rare incarnates are structurally attuned carriers of Aureform within embodied life.

 They are not hierarchically above —
 they are structurally attuned.